The Best Roof Installation Process: Step-by-Step Guide

 Installing the Drip Edge

 The drip edge plays an equally important role in moisture management.
-It should be installed along the eaves before the underlayment and on the sides after the underlayment is down, ensuring proper water flow away from the roof deck and underlying structures,
+It should be installed along the eaves before the underlayment and on the sides after the underlayment is down, ensuring proper water flow away from the roof deck and underlying structures.

 Overlapping drip edge pieces by about six inches can provide comprehensive coverage and protection against water damage.
+Installing drip edge is crucial for ensuring adequate water drainage and safeguarding the roof against the elements.

 Installing the New Roofing Material

-• Asphalt shingles
+• Asphalt shingle roofs

 • Metal